How to budget your income as a student

 By ATB Financial 1 October 2020 4 min read

-These days, there are many ways to finance your post-secondary education: part-time or summer jobs, student loans, RESPs, scholarships, bursaries and—in this post-COVID world—government financial assistance in the form of CESB or CERB.
+These days, there are many ways to finance your post-secondary education: part-time or summer jobs, student loans, RESPs, scholarships and bursaries.
 Many students rely on a combination of these sources of income to support themselves while they’re in school.

 No matter how you’re paying your tuition and living expenses, here’s how to make the most of your income while you’re a student and set yourself up for a higher level of financial security in the future.